felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

 TOPS reserves the right to request further information at any time to fulfill regulatory compliance.

 No accounts are created for *users* at TOPS.
 However, the bank accounts of users who transfer CHF to TOPS in order to purchase tokens are recorded.
-To receive peer-to-peer payments, users need at least a Swiss cell phone number to receive SMS for identification purposes.
+To accept peer-to-peer payments, users must have a Swiss cell phone number to receive SMS for identification purposes.